 “You can see people’s truest form…It creates an environment for people where they can be safe being themselves.
 That’s really special to us, we like that we can do that while having the time of our lives,” Harmon said.

 The band members have had musical experience beginning in their teen years.
 Starting at age 14, Drummer Welch began playing on the game Rockband, and went from there to playing in actual bands.
 He started taking classes and joined drumline and jazz band when he realized he was passionate about drums.
-Welch said that the band is influenced by artists like Cage the Elephant, Peach Pit, Pine Grove and local artists Desert Noises
+Welch said that the band is influenced by artists like Cage the Elephant, Peach Pit, Pine Grove and local artist Desert Noises

 “I had this huge dream of just playing in a band.
 Two of my dreams were to play at Velour and Kilby Court.
 Keep practicing, having fun, and you’ll find yourself fulfilling your dreams,” Welch said.